 When will the Grange Road level crossing be removed?

-Construction will commence in 2017, with the removal expected to be completed by 2019.
+Construction started in March 2017, with the removal expected to be completed by 2019.

 What is an Alliance?